 You can stroke one cat, rubbing their head with a small cloth or by placing a sock on your hand, and place this item in the other cat's area.
 Reward that cat when they sniff to investigate the item, but give them choice about whether they investigate the item or not.

 After a while, you can switch your cat’s areas so that they are surrounded by the other’s scent and get familiar with each other!

 It’s essential that you’re around when your cats first meet.
 Be sure that each cat has an easily accessible escape route to help them feel less threatened.
 If your cats react calmly to seeing each other or being together, smell one another or play together, this is great!
 You can give your furry friends treats and make a fuss over them as encouragement.
 If your cats are unsure, don’t worry, it can take time for a friendship to occur!

 7. Create a relaxing atmosphere

 Use a FELIWAY Optimum Diffuser before introducing cats to each other, during first meetings, and for at least one month after they meet, to support a calm, relaxed atmosphere.
 This will help the cats feel safe and secure and reduce the chance that they will see each other as a potential threat.
 This can also help to calm kitties who are already in conflict.
 Place the Diffuser in the room where your kitties spend most of their time - and in different places if your cats have separate special areas.

 If your cats are already fighting read our article on how to stop cats fighting.

 The length of time it takes your kitty to settle in will depend on their temperaments, previous experiences, and how many other cats (or dogs) are in the new home.
 Usually this will take two to three weeks, but can take several months so be patient with your kitties!
-Even if your cats don’t become best friends then there is FELIWAY MultiCat Diffuser which is clinically proven to stop cat conflict, these steps can help to prevent conflict between them!
+Even if your cats don’t become best friends then there is FELIWAY MultiCat Diffuser which isrecommended to stop cat conflict, these steps can help to prevent conflict between them!